Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method for the mock data

-Having established the three cosmologies that we are going to examine, we then calculate the fiducial background quantities for the Hubble rate, the luminosity and angular diameter distances as a function of the redshift $z$.
-Finally, using the specifications of forthcoming surveys, as described in what follows, we create our mock BAO and SNe data.
+After establishing the three cosmologies that we wished to examine, we calculated the fiducial background quantities for the Hubble rate, the luminosity, and angular diameter distances as a function of redshift $z$.
+Finally, using the specifications of forthcoming surveys as described below, we created our mock BAO and SNe data.

-Note that while a high precision is expected from forthcoming surveys, such as \Euclid, it is crucial to ensure they are accurate and several efforts have been made to take into account observational systematic uncertainties that will affect the surveys.
-For example, in \citet{Paykari2020}, the observational systematic effects of the \Euclid VIS instrument were studied, also taking into account the modelling of the point spread function and the charge transfer inefficiency.
-While some of the specifications for the future instruments could still change prior to their completion, here we will assume that by the time the data arrive, the aforementioned systematic effects will have been well understood.
-Thus, we will add all the relevant astrophysical systematic effects, such as the galaxy bias etc. as described in the following subsections.
+While high precision is expected from forthcoming surveys such as \Euclid, it is crucial to ensure that they are accurate, and several efforts have been made to take observational systematic uncertainties into account that will affect the surveys.
+For example, in \citet{Paykari2020}, the observational systematic effects of the \Euclid VIS instrument were studied, also taking the modeling of the point spread function and the charge transfer inefficiency into account.
+While some of the specifications for future instruments might still change prior to completion, here we assumed that by the time the data arrive, the systematic effects described above will be well understood.
+Thus, we added all the relevant astrophysical systematic effects, such as the galaxy bias, as described in the following subsections.

 Finally, it is worth stressing that the covariance matrices were computed assuming the fiducial $\Lambda$CDM cosmology.
-Therefore, we are neglecting the error due to the use of a non-$\Lambda$CDM fiducial cosmology.
+This means that we neglect the error due to the use of a non-$\Lambda$CDM fiducial cosmology.
 The computation of covariance matrices for alternative cosmologies is indeed an open issue in the exploitation of next-generation survey data \citep[]{Harnois-Deraps:2019rsd,Friedrich:2020dqo}.